-Archive mailboxes in Microsoft Purview provide users with additional mailbox storage space.
-After a user's archive mailbox is enabled, up to 100 GB of additional storage becomes available.
+Archive mailboxes in Microsoft Purview provide user mailboxes and shared mailboxes with additional mailbox storage space.
+After an archive mailbox is enabled, up to 100 GB of additional storage becomes available.

 This archiving feature in Microsoft Purview (called auto-expanding archiving) provides up to 1.5 TB of additional storage in archive mailboxes.
 When the storage quota in the archive mailbox is reached, Microsoft Purview automatically (and incrementally) increases the size of the archive until the archive mailbox reaches 1.5 TB.